Inspiring resources to keep you creative and connected!

 Here’s a final thought from Julia Cameron:

 Keep in touch

 Quiet Writing is on Facebook – Please visit here and ‘Like’ to keep in touch and interact with the growing Quiet Writing community.
-There are regular posts on tarot, intuition, influence, passion, creativity, productivity, writing, voice, introversion and Myers-Briggs Type Indicator (MBTI).
+There are regular posts on tarot, intuition, influence, passion, creativity, productivity, writing, voice, introversion and personality including Myers-Briggs Type Indicator (MBTI).

 If you enjoyed this post, please share via your preferred social media channel – links are below.